elchare/gigawatt-tools/README.md

 a) Pull the code and compile it yourself.

-b) Download the pre-compiled tools from the folder "tools"
+b) Download the pre-compiled tools from the folder [tools](https://github.com/elchare/gigawatt-tools/tree/master/tools)

 ## How do I use the tools?